samuel-deng/math4ml_su24/_modules/week-06.md

 ---
-title: Probability and Statistics II (Gaussian distribution and )
+title: Probability and Statistics II (Maximum likelihood and Gaussian distribution)
 ---
 Aug 5
 : Lecture: Maximum likelihood estimation, conjugacy, and the Gaussian